liuralbert2025/video-pipeline/Uploaders/README.txt

 YouTube Shorts + TikTok auto-uploaders (Selenium)
 =================================================

+NOTE ON THE YOUTUBE UPLOADER
+  upload_youtube_api.py (official YouTube Data API v3) is the one to use. upload_youtube.py drives YouTube Studio through Selenium and is kept for reference only — Google blocks sign-in from automated browsers, so it can't authenticate reliably.
+The API version needs a one-time OAuth consent and then runs headless forever.
+See SETUP_YOUTUBE_API.txt.
+  The TikTok uploader is still Selenium-based (TikTok's Content Posting API requires an approved developer app).
 Ported from the Douyin uploader, same idea: a persistent Chrome login profile per account, per-video metadata from a same-name .txt file, optional scheduling.
 These drive the real YouTube Studio / TikTok upload pages in a logged-in